 On the flip side, you also don’t want to dress up too fancy because if you look like you’ve “got money” then you can often become a target for thieves.

 It’s also important to note that the place or context is also important in terms of what you choose to wear.
-If you’re going out for a night on the town, yeah, shorts and flip flops is under-dressed.
+If you’re going out for a night on the town, yeah, shorts and flip-flops are under-dressed.
 Nice-ish restaurant, same thing.
 Fancy mall, you guessed it.
 Wandering around doing tourist things, who cares?

 If you’re the type that tends to get cold easily, then you may also want a light jacket or sweater here to use at night time.
-On a rare occasion, I will use one, but I’m mostly a nice shorts and t-shirts kind of guy in the daytime and jeans and t-shirt kind of guy at night time.
+On a rare occasion, I will use one, but I’m mostly a nice pair of shorts or pants and a t-shirt kind of guy in the daytime and jeans and t-shirt kind of guy at night time.
 I almost never need a long sleeve shirt or jacket here for the cold (I’m from Seattle, so it always seems super hot here).

 You’re going to be heading to the tropics, not far from the Equator… That means jungles and mosquitoes and all sorts of communicable diseases… West Nile, Malaria, Chikungunya, and god knows what else…

 When they do come around, it is usually just one or two coming through your window in the evening, and not like a swarm or never-ending nightmare like other parts of the world (I’m looking at you, Cancun).
-If you’re in a place where the windows shut completely, you’ll probably never even see a mosquito.
+If you’re in a place where the windows shut completely or have screens, you’ll probably never even see a mosquito during your trip.

 Here’s the CDC malaria map for Colombia, you’ll notice there is NO known risk in the entire area surrounding Medellin.